Dimitra-Nikoloutsou/Dimitra-Nikoloutsou/README.md

 👋 Hi, I’m Dimitra Nikoloutsou and I am from Greece 🌞

-👩‍💻 I am an enthusiastic self-taught data analyst, a lifelong learner, self motivated, autonomous, detail oriented and high reliable with a high level of curiocity
+👩‍💻 I am an enthusiastic self-taught Data Analyst, a lifelong learner, self motivated, autonomous, detail oriented and high reliable with a high level of curiocity

 🎓 I am a Civil Engineering breaking into Data Analytics 📊